 Work on a machine is submitted in a variety of ways, such as an interactive login, a submission from a workload management system, a cron job, or a remote access such as rsh, rcp, or array services.
 Each of these points of entry creates an original shell process and multiple processes flow from that original point of entry.

+Job initiators can be categorized as either interactive or batch processes.

 The Linux kernel job, used by the Comprehensive System Accounting (CSA) software, provides a means to measure the resource usage of all the processes resulting from a point of entry.
-A job is a group of related processes all descended from a point-of- entry process and identified by a unique job ID.
+A job is a group of related processes all descended from a point-of-entry process and identified by a unique job ID.
 A job can contain multiple process groups, sessions, or array sessions and all processes in one of these subgroups are always contained within one job.
-Figure 1-1, page 2, shows the point-of-entry processes that initiate the creation of jobs.